BECOME A CERTIFIED VIBRATION ANALYST

 2 hours

 Sample questions for Category I, are available for review the Vibration Institute Certification Handbook.
 Educational opportunities are available to meet the training hour recommendation and partially prepare for the Vibration Analyst certification exam.
-Educational opportunities are available to meet the training hour recommendation and partially prepare for the Vibration Analyst certification exam at your organization.

 Get Certified